- Research project

 Introduction to Catchment Processes

-Numerical and Computing Skills
+Data and Computing Skills for Catchment Science

 The knowledge and skills you will develop in the Graduate Certificate in Catchment Hydrology are in demand across the world.
 Graduates will find work in water utilities as well as local, state and federal government, and consultancies.